Tuesday, October 08, 2013

 Southern Hemisphere Summer Space Program

 My daughter and I would highly recommend anyone with an interest in space and the various issues that are confronting us and will confront us as we move through the 21st century, to undertake the Southern Hemisphere Summer Space Program.
-Check out their site HERE

 In 2013 about 40 people completed the course.
-Some were undergrads, some graduates, some PhD students and some who were already working in the industry or associated.
-Most were from a science or engineering background, but there was one from a law/humanities stance...my daughter.
+Some were undergrads, some graduates, some PhD students, and some who were already working in the industry or associated.
+Most were from a science or engineering background, but there was one from a law/humanities area...my daughter.
 Yes, the program is definitely cross and inter disciplinary!
 Apart from the science and engineering aspects, the program deals with legal and policy issues, cultural impacts, environmental horizons, international collaboration and more.

 _______________________________________________________________